 Number 7: Die Hard (1988)

 Lower down the list simply because it is not, strictly speaking, a Christmas movie.
 There is no denying that Die Hard is still one of the greatest action films ever made but the Christmas setting doesn’t really add anything to the overall story.
 Bruce Willis gets caught up in a potential terrorist plot at his wife’s Christmas party.
-Mayhem and murder ensues.
+Mayhem and murder ensue.
 Essential viewing, certainly, but not necessarily essential Christmas viewing.

 Number 8: Gremlins (1984)

-Gremlins is another one of those questionable Christmas films but I think the fact that it doesn’t revolve around a jolly man dressed in red makes it a refreshing change from other potential viewing.
+Gremlins is another one of those questionable Christmas films but I think the fact that it doesn’t revolve around a jolly man dressed in red makes it a refreshing change from other potential viewings.
 I’d rather face Christmas with the adorable Gizmo than watch the sickening child performers of Nativity.
 Gremlins is the story of a really careless pet owner and the trouble he causes in his small town.
 It is one of the finer examples of the increasingly popular comedy/horror films to come out of the 80s.
 The film is funny and clever and serves as a strong reminder to follow the three simple rules associated with Mogwai ownership.
 Remember folks: never expose them to bright light; never get them wet; and never, I repeat never, feed them after midnight.

 Number 9: Trading Places (1983)